yamisagi/redux-stockify/README.md

 <!-- add asset here later -->
 <!--<img src="https://github.com/yamisagi/us/blob/main/assets/product.gif" width="350" height="550"> -->

-In this project, I built a simple stock app using React, React Router, React Custom Hooks, and MUI Based Components.
-I used the [React Router](https://reactrouter.com/) to navigate between the pages.
-I used the [React Custom Hooks](https://reactjs.org/docs/hooks-custom.html) to create custom hooks and used the [Material UI](https://material-ui.com/) to create the UI components.
+This project aims to create a comprehensive stock management application using powerful technologies such as React, React Router, React Custom Hooks, MUI Based Components, as well as tools like Axios, Formik, Yup, and Redux Persist.
+Here are the key features of the project:

+- **React and React Router**: Utilized [React Router](https://reactrouter.com/) for seamless navigation between pages.

+- **React Custom Hooks**: Used [React Custom Hooks](https://reactjs.org/docs/hooks-custom.html) to organize logical processes within the application and enhance code modularity.

+- **Material UI**: Employed [Material UI](https://material-ui.com/) to design a stylish and user-friendly interface.

+- **Axios**: Integrated [Axios](https://axios-http.com/) for data exchange.

+- **Formik and Yup**: Incorporated [Formik](https://formik.org/) and [Yup](https://github.com/jquense/yup) for form management and validation.

+- **Redux Persist**: Utilized [Redux Persist](https://github.com/rt2zz/redux-persist) for application state management.

+The integration of this extensive toolset results in a robust technical foundation and an impressive user experience.

 <!-- ROADMAP -->